ananyakaushik20/Survival-Analysis/README.md

 # Survival-Analysis

 ## Overview
 This demo provides a comprehensive guide to performing survival analysis using gene expression data from The Cancer Genome Atlas (TCGA) for colorectal cancer (COAD).
-The focus is on extracting, preprocessing, and modeling survival data to investigate the prognostic significance of specific genes such as *CCN1* and *FOS*.
+The focus is on extracting, preprocessing, and modeling survival data to investigate the prognostic significance of any candidate genes.
+In this case, we investigated the CCN1 and FOS gene.

 ## Objective
 The objective of this tutorial is to demonstrate how to leverage publicly available TCGA data for survival analysis, identify key genes associated with patient outcomes, and visualize the results to understand their potential clinical relevance.